 “And I will restore to you the years that the locust hath eaten, the canker-worm, and the caterpillar, and the palmer-worm, my great army which I sent among you” Joel 2:25.

 But God is causing those winters to shorten, and a new season will arrive for us.
 It is right on the horizon, and with it, comes a destruction of the insects that have devastated our homes and lives earlier.

 ~ Stephen Hanson

-Stephen Hanson of In His Truth Ministries came to the Lord is a special way in 1975 and has been prophesying regularly since.
-In these end-time birthing pangs we are to be reminded that judgment must first begin with the household of God.
+Stephen Hanson of In His Truth Ministries came to the LORD is a special way in 1975 and has prophesied regularly since.
+In these end-time birthing pangs we are reminded that judgment must first begin with the household of God.
 Will we be prepared and ready?